hyperledger-archives/grid-rfcs/0000-product.md

 can be found here:
 https://sawtooth.hyperledger.org/docs/core/releases/latest/transaction_family_specifications/settings_transaction_family.html

-If a product with identifier does not exist the transaction is invalid.
+If a product with product_id does not exist the transaction is invalid.

 The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.